Vyral/base-template/_posts/2022-04-29-our-personalized-marketing-plan.md

 {% include excerpt.html %}

-Barbara Corcoran, Star of ABC’s&nbsp; Shark Tank, built the No. 1 brokerage firm in New York City by marketing luxury homes to the most qualified buyers.
+Barbara Corcoran, star of ABC’s&nbsp; Shark Tank, built the No. 1 brokerage firm in New York City by marketing luxury homes to the most qualified buyers.

-That same strategy is what will make the difference in your area. **Misty SOLDwisch is creating customized marketing for the right buyers in Des Moines and Central Iowa.** She’s the agent that Barbara trusts.
-Her personalized marketing plan sells more homes for more money, and if she can't find the right buyer on your deadline, she will buy the home.
+That same strategy is what will make the difference in our area. **We're creating customized marketing for the right buyers in Des Moines and Central Iowa.** We are the team that Barbara trusts.
+Our personalized marketing plan sells more homes for more money, and if we can't find the right buyer on your deadline, we will buy the home.

-To get the best marketing for your home, visit [SOLDinCentralIowa.com](http://www.soldincentraliowa.com/) and reach out to Misty by phone or email.
+To get the best marketing for your home, visit [SOLDinCentralIowa.com](http://www.soldincentraliowa.com/) and reach out to us by phone or email.